u1i/git_fullstackapp/README.md

   * http://localhost:3000/

 * Verify that you see:
-  * React Log and "I am sending this DATA from backend to frontend"
+  * React Logo and "I am sending this DATA from backend to frontend"

+<h2>H. Congratulations backend and frontend are connected!</h2>